sgclasher/agentblueprint/instructions.md

 ## 🚀 Current Status & Recent Updates

-### ✅ COMPLETED: Phase 4 - Database Migration (December 2024)
+### ✅ COMPLETED: Phase 4 - Centralized Database (December 2024)
 **What was implemented:**
-- **ProfileService Migration**: Updated to use ProfileRepository with seamless localStorage/Supabase integration
-- **Automatic User Context**: ProfileService automatically detects authenticated users and routes data correctly
-- **Migration UI**: MigrationBanner component provides one-click migration from localStorage to Supabase
-- **Backwards Compatibility**: Full support for non-authenticated users with localStorage fallback
-- **Database Setup Verification**: DatabaseSetupCheck component helps users verify Supabase configuration
+- **Supabase-Only Architecture**: Refactored the data layer to exclusively use Supabase for all client profile storage.
+- **Authentication Required**: User authentication is now mandatory for creating, viewing, or managing any client profiles.
+- **Removed `localStorage`**: Eliminated all `localStorage` fallbacks, storage logic, and migration tools.
+- **Simplified Data Layer**: `ProfileRepository` and `ProfileService` were streamlined for direct Supabase interaction.
-- **Row-Level Security**: Users can only access their own profiles with database-level security
+- **Secure by Default**: Row-level security in Supabase ensures users can only access their own data.
-- **Visual Indicators**: Profile cards show "☁️ Cloud" tags for Supabase-stored profiles
-- **Authentication Integration**: ProfilesPage shows user context and migration prompts when appropriate

 ### ✅ COMPLETED: MVP Testing Setup (Phase 1 - Simplified)
 **What was implemented:**